What is UK GAAP?

 Does FRS 102 replace UK GAAP?

-The FRC has replaced existing UK GAAP with a new financial reporting regime from 2015.
+The FRC has replaced the existing UK GAAP with a new financial reporting regime from 2015.
 FRS 102 will replace almost all current UK accounting standards from 2015.
 It is based on the International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs).

 What is the difference between GAAP and IFRS?

 The primary difference between the two systems is that GAAP is rules-based and IFRS is principles-based.
 GAAP does not allow for inventory reversals, while IFRS permits them under certain conditions.
 Another key difference is that GAAP requires financial statements to include a statement of comprehensive income.